minh-craft/createless_trains/README.md

 This mod was developed using this template: https://github.com/Fabricators-of-Create/create-fabric-addon-template

+## Contributions
+- Thank you to https://github.com/skycatminepokie for helping me figure out mixins for this mod on the Fabric discord

 ## License

 This mod is available under the CC0 license.
 Feel free to do as you wish with it.